openlibhums/memory-alpha/content/pages/support/guides/journal-setup.md

 ### Setting up the contacts page

 The contact page contains a form which allows people vising the journal website to contact you.
-Email addresses are never shown publicly; visitors only see a name and role Every message is recorded and send to the address specified through the contacts page settings.
+Email addresses are never shown publicly; visitors only see a name and role.
+Every message is recorded and sent to the address specified through the contacts page settings.
 A copy of every message is also saved to Janeway and can be viewed in the admin area by staff.

 For more information, see: [Contacts page](../journal-management/journal-contacts.md)